hmchen47/DataScience/Notes/a09-FeatureSelect.md

 ### 4.1 Overview of Embedded Method

 + Embedded methods
-  + wrapper methods:
+  + characteristics of wrapper methods:
-    + a good way to ensure the selected feeatures are best for a specific ML model
+    + a good way to ensure the selected features are best for a specific ML model
     + providing better results in terms of performance
     + costing a lot of computation time/resources
   + definition